 Pesticides and fertilizers can have significant impacts on the environment.
 All agriculture, including cannabis cultivation, must use legal pesticides as directed by the manufacturer, CDFW, or California Department of Pesticide Regulation (CDPR).
 Improper pesticide use can cause pollution, destruction of sensitive habitats, and fish and wildlife injury or death.

 Cultivators can protect California's natural resources by choosing legal pesticides and using them as directed by the manufacturer, CDFW, or CDPR.
 Cultivators can avoid pollution, wildlife loss, and other environmental impacts by minimizing pesticide use, using appropriate pesticide application according the the manufacturer's label, and ensuring proper pesticide storage.
-A list of legal pesticides approved for use in cannabis cultivation is available from CDPR.
+A list of legal pesticides (PDF) approved for use in cannabis cultivation, as well as a list of pesticides that cannot be used (PDF) on cannabis are available from CDPR.

 One of the biggest threats to wildlife associated with cannabis cultivation is the use of banned pesticides, or the misuse of legal ones.
 Anticoagulant rodenticides and other pesticides can bioaccumulate in tissues, often taking weeks to reach lethal concentrations, leading to a longer exposure period for predators (Franklin et al., 2018).
 Consumption of these pesticides may not always kill the animal, but even low doses can lead to reduced immune response, decreased reproductive potential, and increased susceptibility to predation (Thompson et al., 2014).
 Use of rodenticides also cause adverse impacts to soil and water quality.
 To learn more about rodent control that is safer for wildlife, visit CDFW's rodenticide page and Raptors are the Solution.